Key Findings

 What Do High-Exposure Workers Actually Do?

 O*NET task statements for high and low AI-exposure occupations.
 Understanding the task content helps explain why some occupations score high.
-Data: O*NET 29.0, merged with GAIA-E scores.
+Data: O*NET 29.0, merged with GAIA-E and GAIA-B scores.

 Select an occupation to see its tasks: